GatoGraphQL/GatoGraphQL/README.md

 Via Composer:

-1. Make sure your `composer.json` file has the configuration below (since PoP is currently under development, there are no releases yet, so the project must accept minimum stability `"dev"`):
+1. Make sure your `composer.json` file has the configuration below to accept minimum stability `"dev"` (there are no releases for PoP yet, and the code is installed directly from the `master` branch):

 ```javascript
 {